STARIK4/TinyVeryAutoBot/README.md

 5. Find the `POST` request named `create` in the network logs
 6. In the `Payload` section of the `create` request, you will find the `galaxy_id` field.
 This is your `GALAXY_ID`

+Create file .env:
+TOKEN = "token telegram bot"

+NOTIFACAL = "token telegram bot where will be send messege about error"

+CHAT_ID = "your number chat_id"

 ## 2. Running the Bot
 Run the bot:
    ```bash